How to Join a Bike Fundraising Event: A Full Guide

 Start by setting a fundraising goal that feels both ambitious and achievable.
 Beyond the minimum, pick a personal goal that inspires you—a number representing a special date or an amount that could fund a specific program for a local partner.
 A purposeful goal gives your network a tangible target to help you reach and keeps you motivated.
 It turns a simple ask into a powerful story of impact.

-Use Your Online Fundraising Page
+Make the Most of Your Fundraising Page

 Your online fundraising page is your command center, so make it personal.
 Replace the default text with your own story: Why are you riding?
 Who are you riding for?
 Add a great photo, and then make the first donation yourself.
 This shows you’re committed and gets the ball rolling.
 Keep your page updated with training milestones and fundraising progress to keep supporters engaged.

-Spread the Word with Social Media and Email
+Share Your Story on Social Media and Email

 Start with a direct, personal email to your inner circle.
 Explain why you’ve taken on this challenge and ask for their support.
 From there, use social media to reach your wider network.
 Post about your training rides, share facts about the cause, and give shout-outs to your donors.
 A mix of personal stories and direct asks works best.
 Always include the link to your donation page to make giving easy.